What is SIRVA?

 In the majority of cases, the symptoms of SIVRA can be treated with medication and physiotherapy to alleviate inflammation and improve range of motion.
 However, in more severe cases patients will remain symptomatic and surgery may be necessary to repair the damage done to the shoulder’s ligaments and tendons.

 While increasing steadily due to better reporting, awareness of SIRVA is still relatively low, even in the medical community.
 This is not that surprising when you consider that the first case study directly linking shoulder pain to incorrectly administered injections was only conducted in 2006.
 Since then, numerous other research endeavours have confirmed the link.

 There is also an argument that the significant increase in reported cases of SIRVA in recent years may be due to the fact that GPs are now not the only healthcare professionals administering vaccinations.
-The annual flu vaccine that is recommended to specific high risk groups by the HSE is now available from pharmacies.
+The annual flu vaccine that is recommended for specific high-risk groups by the HSE is now available from pharmacies.

 How can SIRVA be avoided?

-Minimizing the occurrence of SIRVA can be achieved by ensuring that nurses, medical assistants and pharmacists receive proper training in the appropriate technique required to ensure that no injury is occurred when administering an injection.
+Minimising the occurrence of SIRVA can be achieved by ensuring that nurses, medical assistants and pharmacists receive proper training in the appropriate technique required to ensure that no injury occurs when administering an injection.
 Health professionals need to be familiar with the anatomy of the shoulder to avoid injecting too high.
 They should also keep themselves apprised of recommendations for intramuscular injections to ensure that a proper technique is used.
-It is imperative that providing this training is prioritized as any loss in public confidence in the merits of vaccination could result in needless illness and death.
+It is imperative that providing this training is prioritised as any loss in public confidence in the merits of vaccination could result in needless illness and death.